 Russian Scammers: Email Scams

-Measured by volume, "email scams" are probably the most prevalent method employed by Russian scammers.
+Email scams are probably the most prevalent method of Russian scammers.
 An email scam is simply a case where some volume operation (could be a man or a woman, and may be in Russia, Ukraine, Nigeria, or New Jersey) contacts you by email, engages you in communication, and eventually attempts to bait you into sending money.

 Of course there are variations.
 Sometimes you contact them - possibly unknowingly.
 Other times they contact you out of the blue via direct email.

 Often they will post very appealing profiles on Match.com, POF.com, or a Russian dating site like UkraineDate.com or RussianCupid.com and receive many thousands of responses.
 They just put all the email addresses they can collect through this method into a database for later use.
 And the "Russian woman" who writes you later won't usually be the pictures on this match.com profile.
 The picture in the profile was just the bait used by Russian scammers.

 After harvesting your email address like this (or any one of many other methods), Russian scammers start on their email sequence.